Back to Knowledgebase

 Speak to a midwife, health visitor, paediatrician, or IBCLC if:

-• The baby only takes a bottle at one specific temperature and is becoming distressed by any other
+• The baby only takes a bottle at one specific temperature and becomes distressed by any variation

 • Warmed feeds are followed by forceful spit-up or distress more often than not

-• The baby chokes or gags during the start of warmed feeds
+• The baby chokes or gags at the start of warmed feeds

 • You're worried about a small accidental scald — even a mild one is worth a quick check